CrossRealms/Splunk-App-Auto-Update-MaxMind-Database/README.md

 Version 4.0.0 (May 2024)
 * Added support for Proxy from UI.
 * Fixed issue with code command not working with default python version in certain customer Splunk environments.
-* Provided support to explicitly disable SSL cert validation.
+* Provided support to explicitly disable SSL cert validation from mmdb_configuration.conf file.
 (Caution: User is not recommend to disable the cert validation unless it is absolutely necessary.)

 Version 3.3.0 (April 2024)